Your horse's mane and tail:

 More TIPS in a nut shell:

-- Never pull when brushing!
+Never pull when brushing!
 If you have to pull, you are using the wrong tool or you did not use detangler!
+Hold each section above your brush hand as shown in the image.

 - Use a flick or dandy brush after hand combing your horse's clean, washed and dry tail.
 It will look fantastic!